ARMmbed/mbed-app-docs/docs/concepts_codas.md

 [IMAGE: ICON TO REPRESENT CODA?
 MAYBE REUSUABLE IN OTHER PLACES?]

-A coda generally refers to “the concluding passage of music, typically forming an addition to the basic structure”.
+A coda generally refers to "the concluding passage of music, typically forming an addition to the basic structure".
 In this case Coda is the receipt of a concluding transaction.
 When an Envoy has posted an Invocation to a device, the device generates a Coda and sends it to the `codaEndpoints` specified by the Invocation.

 The Coda can be used as a verifiable receipt that a device received and performed an Invocation.
 The fields of a Coda are: